Never Thought (That I Could Love)

-"Never Thought (That I Could Love)" is a song by Canadian singer-songwriter Dan Hill, released as a single in 1987.
-It was the second single released from his eponymous eighth studio album, Dan Hill.
+"Never Thought (That I Could Love)" is a song by Canadian singer-songwriter Dan Hill, released in 1987 as the second single from his eponymous eighth studio album, Dan Hill.
 In Canada, the song reached No. 22 and No. 1 on its Adult Contemporary chart.
 In the U.S., it reached No. 43 on the Billboard Hot 100 and No. 2 on the Adult Contemporary chart.